Last updated on July 21, 2022.

 While Amazon has taken steps to help clients better manage settings on their own end, organizations are not off the hook.
 Adhikari reminds attendees that organizations are “still responsible for hardening the operating system they host, making sure that the hosted applications are securely deployed, conducting vulnerability assessments on them, etc.” Organizational cloud migration strategies ought to take this into account.

-Falsehood #2: Cloud Is An Extension of My Network
+Falsehood #2: The Cloud is an Extension of my Network

-During the panel, Wertkin cautioned that the cloud environment – and hybrid cloud environment – is a completely different landscape from traditional network architectures.
+During the panel, Wertkin cautioned that the cloud environment – and hybrid cloud environment – is a completely different landscape from the traditional data center.
 It needs to be treated that way, too.
-“You're not in your firewall anymore," he said.
-"There's not a boundary.
-We're removing the border between internet and intranet in many, many cases.”
+“You’re not in your firewall anymore,” he said.
+“There’s not a boundary.
+We’re removing the border between internet and intranet in many, many cases.”

-To build a backdoor between internet and intranet requires a more ready, you need resilient network architecture for cybersecurity (see: Enterprise DNS for cloud).
-It just isn’t cautious to treat cloud like a simple additional server on the network.
+To build a backdoor between internet and intranet requires a more secure migration plan, you need resilient network architecture (see: Adaptive DNS for cloud).
+It just isn’t cautious to treat the cloud like a simple additional server on the network.

 Falsehood #3: Cloud is Cheaper

 Ajay Sood noted that moving applications to the cloud, and data to the cloud, is “a never-ending journey.”
-While cloud computing doesn’t come with the same expense spikes that traditional IT infrastructure demands every few years, it isn’t free of cost guesswork and risk.
+While cloud platforms don’t come with the same expense spikes that traditional IT infrastructure demands every few years, it isn’t free of cost guesswork and risk.

-“Looking at the applications we have now, can we predict where they will be in five or ten years?
-Every time you need a new application, or any time there’s a new piece of technology, or a new protocol, or a new way of interfacing with your customers or your workers, you’re going to have to adopt that in the cloud.
+“Looking at the number of applications we have now, can we predict where they will be in five or ten years?
+Every time you need a new application, or any time there’s a new piece of technology, new protocol, or new way of interfacing with your customers or your workers, you’re going to have to adopt that in the cloud.
 What people don’t often recognize is that the dynamic nature of cloud applications means increased complexity, and it’s also getting more expensive.”

 This expanded cost consideration also applies to cybersecurity in the cloud.
 It isn’t just a CSP’s responsibility.
-Cloud security isn't same as on-prem security.
-Securing that sprawling compute in the cloud requires additional budget.
+Cloud security isn’t same as on premise security.
+Securing the sprawling compute in there requires additional budget.

-Moving to cloud isn’t a prerogative, it’s a responsibility.
+Moving to the cloud isn’t a prerogative, it’s a responsibility.
 One that requires thoughtful planning and execution.
-Cybersecurity incidents can happen when network infrastructure becomes disjointed, responsibility for security is fragmented, and long-term funding is absent.
+Cybersecurity incidents can occur when network infrastructure becomes disjointed, responsibility for security is fragmented, and long-term funding is absent.
 Before deciding that applications and services belong in cloud infrastructure, triple-check those factors to ensure they can support your cloud initiative through its lifetime.